Randomized batch-sampling Kaczmarz methods for solving linear systems: Conclusions

 Numerical experiments on synthetic multi-scale and ill-conditioned instances, as well as on sparse matrices from SuiteSparse, show that the proposed bounds are tight to the empirical convergence rates.
 In most cases, the refined new bounds are sharper than ND14 and GM21, and this advantage becomes more evident as the block size $q$ increases.

 The present work addresses randomized block Kaczmarz with static sampling rules, but several natural extensions remain.
-Development and analysis of learning-guided batch-sampling distributions warrant further study.
+Development and analysis of learning-guided batch-sampling distributions, as well as other approaches for distribution optimization, are valuable topics for future research.
 The new analytical technique may be further developed to handle iterate-dependent sampling strategies, such as greedy and adaptive variants.
 In addition, similar analysis techniques could be applied to study the theoretical convergence rates of randomized batch-sampling coordinate descent methods, thereby broadening the applicability of the new framework.